minishift/minishift/README.md

 <a name="quickstart"></a>
 ## Quickstart

-This section contains a brief demo of Minishift and the provisoned OpenShift instance.
+This section contains a brief demo of Minishift and the provisioned OpenShift instance.
 For details on the usage of Minishift refer to the [Using Minishift](/docs/using.md) guide.
 The interaction with OpenShift is via the command line tool _oc_ which is copied to your host.

 <a name="starting-minishift"></a>
 ### Starting Minishift

-1. Assuming you have put _minishift_  on the _PATH_ as described in [Installing Minishift](#installing-minshift) you can start Minishift via:
+1. Assuming you have put _minishift_  on the _PATH_ as described in [Installing Minishift](#installing-minishift) you can start Minishift via:

         $ minishift start
         Starting local OpenShift instance using 'kvm' hypervisor...